bakdata/kpops/docs/docs/user/getting-started/quick-start.md

     2. Try to correct the mistakes if there were any.
 Likely the configuration is not correct or the port-forwarding is not working as intended.
     3. Run `clean`.
     4. Run `deploy --dry-run` to avoid havig to `clean` again.
 If an error is dropped, start over from step 1.
-    5. If the dry-run is succesful, run `deploy`.
+    5. If the dry-run is successful, run `deploy`.
 - `clean` fails:
     1. Read the error message.
     2. Try to correct the indicated mistakes if there were any.
 Likely the configuration is not correct or the port-forwarding is not working as intended.